-A fail proof recipe for Thermomix Almond Butter made with only almonds and nothing else.
+A fail proof recipe for Thermomix Almond Butter made with almonds and nothing else.
 It takes less than ten minutes to wiz up a batch and is far tastier and nutritious than anything out of a jar.

-Also, mixing for longer at a lower speed such as speed 5, this prevents the mixture from 'splatting' around the bowl.
-I find the fresher the almonds the better and another tip I've learned is to make sure the bowl is completely dry.
+Also, mixing for longer at a lower speed of 4 & 5 prevents the mixture from 'splatting' around the bowl.
+I find the fresher the almonds the better and another tip I've learned is to make sure the bowl is completely clean and dry before mixing.

 As the blades spin the almonds are ground down finely and start to release their natural oils, making butter.
 The Thermomix bowl also starts to heat up which makes it all the more tempting to eat the mixture before storing it.
 This method could take ages in a normal blender but is super quick in the Thermomix.

 My favourite ways to enjoy almond butter is in smoothies, on toast with some sliced banana, mixed in with porridge or on its own straight out of the jar.

 To Store Almond Butter

 Almond Butter can be stored in an airtight container in the fridge up to a week or in the freezer for up to three months.
 Thaw out at room temperature.

 A nutritious almond butter made quickly and easily in the Thermomix without all the nasty additives in store bought versions.

 - 500 g almonds (I use normal ones but you could use dry roasted)

 - Place the almonds into the Thermomix bowl and grind for 1 min/speed 9.